If you run into trouble on the roads of Hawaii, you may need to file for an SR-22 — also called financial responsibility insurance.

 What happens if I let my SR-22 lapse?

-Whether you fail to pay your insurance or don’t renew your SR-22 with your policy at least 15 days before it expires, your insurance company will notify the Hawaii Department of Transportation of the lapse.
-Once notified, the HDT may decide to suspend your driving privileges until you apply for a new SR-22.
+Whether you fail to pay your insurance or don’t renew your SR-22 with your policy at least 15 days before it expires, your insurance company will notify the HDOT of the lapse.
+Once notified, the HDOT may decide to suspend your driving privileges until you apply for a new SR-22.

 If you allow your SR-22 to lapse in Hawaii, it won’t necessarily reset your time required to hold this type of coverage.
-But talk with your insurance provider or your local division of motor vehicles to confirm any penalties.
+Talk with your insurance provider or your local DMV to confirm any penalties.